 The transmission component encompasses any demand and supply related changes to the underlying assumptions used during the period between the launch and commissioning of an NTS project.

-As described in paragraph 17.10 of National Grid’s Safety Case, National Grid shall, from time to time, undertake reviews to validate the flow margin.
-Future changes to the flow margin will be agreed with the HSE and implemented through revisions to the Transmission Planning Code.
+As described in paragraph 17.10 of our Safety Case, we shall, from time to time, undertake reviews to validate the flow margin.
+Future changes to the flow margin will be agreed with the Health and Safety Executive and implemented through revisions to the Transmission Planning Code.

-As the usage of the NTS has developed, the significant variation in within day supply and demand flows requires explicit planning.
-The magnitude to which the flow margin provides allowance for this level of variation and the associated uncertainties is less clear.
-Following an investigation into the suitability of the flow margin, National Grid will assume a flow margin of 0% and use specific locational pressure cover at system extremities in order to provide an improved means of ensuring that the NTS has sufficient resilience to cope with such operational uncertainties.
-These include large supply losses, unforeseen increases in demand and compressor trips.

-6.7.2 Pressure Cover
+Pressure cover

-Pressure cover is calculated and applied in order to provide resilience for uncertain events.

 Pressure cover is calculated for the NTS entry and exit points identified as the most sensitive to various system events.
-These points are determined by considering the Assured Offtake Pressures and/or Maximum Operating Pressures, the neighbouring supply and demand connections and the proximity of system assets.
+These points are determined by considering the assured offtake pressures and maximum operating pressures, the neighbouring supply and demand connections and the proximity of system assets.

-Cover is calculated by assessing the impact of a defined event on system pressures at the NTS entry or exit point across the gas day.
-This is completed using specific network analysis.

-Based on the likelihood and impact of defined events, and in line with National Grid’s methodology for procuring Operating Margins in the groups shown below, different pressure covers provide resilience for different system events
+Using specific network analysis, we calculate pressure cover assessing the impact of a defined event on system pressures at the NTS entry or exit point across the gas day.
+Based on the likelihood and impact of defined events, and in line with our methodology for procuring operating margins in the groups shown below, different pressure covers provide resilience for different system events.
+See Table 3.

+Table 3 Operating margin groups and their pressure covers